 i) in respect of the Company's fixed assets:

-a) the Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets;
+a) the Company for the year under report has not been able to maintain proper recordsshowing full particulars including quantitative details and situation of fixed assets;

 b) the Company has a program of verification to cover all the items of fixed assets ina phased manner which in our opinion is reasonable having regard to the size of theCompany and the nature of its assets.
-Pursuant to the program certain fixed assets werephysically verified by the management during the year.
-According to the information andexplanations given to us no material discrepancies were noticed on such verification;
+According to the information and explanations givento us no such verification has been done for the year;

 c) according to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company.

 ii) in respect of Company's inventory: the physical verification of inventory has notbeen conducted at reasonable intervals by the management during the year and hence we areunable to report on material discrepancies noticed on physical verification and also weare unable to report on discrepancies if any have been properly dealt or not with in thebooks of account;

 iii) the Company has granted loans to Companies covered in the register maintainedunder Section 189 of the Companies Act 2013 ('the Act').

 a) In our opinion and according to the information and explanations given to us and asrepresented by the Company in respect of loans granted by the Company there are no suchagreements /arrangements having the terms and conditions for grant of such loans andtherefore we are unable to report whether the terms and conditions of loans given areprejudicial to the interest of the company;

 b) In our opinion and according to the information and explanations given to us and asrepresented by the Company there are no such agreements / arrangements stipulating theschedule of repayment of principal and interest payment and therefore we are unable toreport on the regularity of repayment of principal and payment of interest;